aldebaran/libqi/doc/source/messaging/api/future.rst

 ------------------------------------------

 There are multiple ways to handle a future.
-The first is to *ignore* it, and cast it to the underlying value type, or use the :cpp:func:`qi::Future<T>::value` method.
+The first is to *ignore* it, and cast it to the underlying value type, or use the `qi::Future<T>::value` method.
 In that case, the call will block until the Future leaves the *running* state.
 Then if a value if available, it will be returned.
-Otherwise a :cpp:class:`FutureException` will be raised:
+Otherwise a `FutureException` will be raised:

 .. code-block:: cpp